Monday, November 29, 2010

 This is supposed to be a great tell-off line.
 Hmph.
 I guess since Leslie has been such a boring character that this sort of works.

 Just as FF charges the door, Jules gets up from her incessant rocking and unbolts it.
-He comes flying in, sprawling on the floor like a consummate ass-hat.
-Kevin sums it up with an eye roll: “Hi, Billy.”
+He comes flying in, sprawling on the floor.
+Kevin sums it up with an eye roll and a sing-song "Hi, Billy.”

 Billy wraps Jules in a blanket (she seems like a homeless woman – Myra’s revenge!) and runs around closing all the windows.
 Working at Amoco as a grease monkey has turned him a bit into a philosopher: “What's the big deal here?
 You lost a job?
 I've lost twenty of them since graduation!
 Plus a wife and kid.
 In a new development, a handful of hair in the shower this morning.
 You know, this smells to me like a little bit of self-created drama.
 I should know.
 I've been starring in a few of my own.”